 On average, a person needs 6-8 hours a night of sleep, work out how much you need and stick to the routine.
 Put your alarm clock over the other side of the room, or outside your door so that you have no choice but to get up and hunt around for it.
 Turn a light on as soon as your alarm goes off and by the time you have managed to switch it off, you’ll be up and awake.
 Don’t make your way back to bed!

 The word mindfulness can sometimes be met with a groan or indifference as people associate this practice with clearing your mind (something which is incredibly difficult to do), sitting cross-legged (which can also be difficult) and with gentle Buddhism music playing in the background.
 Might not be your cup of tea, right?
 However mindfulness isn’t about clearing your mind so no thoughts pass through it and it isn’t about entering a state of utter zen.
 Mindfulness if about being aware of your thoughts and feelings in the present moment.
 Taking 10 minutes everyday to realise how you are feeling can help bring a greater sense of calm to your mind.
 Even acknowledging that you feel anxious or stressed can help you cope with your stress.
-There are lots of apps out there that can teach you how to manage stress through mindfulness.
+There are lots of meditation and mindfulness apps out there that can teach you how to manage stress through mindfulness.

 Being mindful doesn’t only mean knowing how to manage stress and calm your mind, it also means knowing what triggers your stress.
 Identifying what makes you feel stressed and anxious is one of the first steps in knowing how to manage your stress and calm your mind.